raohammad/pysparkify/README.md

 ### Usage

-This library can be run as a command line tool:
+You can run this library as a command-line tool:

 ```bash
 pysparkify 'path/to/recipe.yml' --spark-config 'path/to/spark-config.conf'